daviddarnes/alembic/README.md

 # [Alembic](https://alembic.darn.es/)
-⚗ A theme designed to be a starting point for any Jekyll website.
+⚗ A Jekyll boilerplate designed to be a starting point for any Jekyll website.

 ## Contents
 - [About](#about)